-Since 1996, the Hugo Boss Prize has been awarded to Matthew Barney (1996); Douglas Gordon (1998); Marjetica Potrč (2000); Pierre Huyghe (2002); Rirkrit Tiravanija (2004); Tacita Dean (2006); Emily Jacir (2008); Hans-Peter Feldmann (2010); and Danh Vo (2012); and American artist Paul Chan (2014).
+Since its inception in 1996, the Hugo Boss Prize has been awarded to American artist Matthew Barney (1996); Scottish artist Douglas Gordon (1998); Slovenian artist Marjetica Potrč (2000); French artist Pierre Huyghe (2002); Thai artist Rirkrit Tiravanija (2004); British artist Tacita Dean (2006); Palestinian artist Emily Jacir (2008); German artist Hans-Peter Feldmann (2010); Danish artist Danh Vo (2012); and American artist Paul Chan (2014).